terales/blackbird-docs/src/content/docs/apps/Jira.mdx

 - **Delete issue comment**: Deletes a comment from a specified issue.
 - **Add issue comment**: Adds a new comment to a specified issue.
 - **UpdateIssue comment**: Updates an existing comment on a specified issue.

+### Sprint Actions

+- **Get relevant sprint for date** get Sprint corresponding to the specified date for a selected board

 ### User Properties Actions